Relive the 90s Fashion Decade With These 85 Iconic Trends

 In the 90s, anything made from velvet was a must-wear by the fashion icons of those times.

-The best example is Gwyneth Paltrow’s red velvet suit and red shoes making her look fused into the red carpet.
+The best example is Gwyneth Paltrow’s red velvet suit and red shoes, which make her look fused on the red carpet.

-But of all 90s velvet looks, it is Batsheva’s Victorian necklines and YSL structured cuts with a gathered waist that stand out as the epitome of those times.
+But of all 90s velvet looks, Batsheva’s Victorian necklines and YSL structured cuts with a gathered waist stand out as the epitome of those times.

 Tees Under Blazers 90s Fashion - 1990s tees under blazers, nineties tees under jackets, ninety decade fashion